 Combining PRO-SET Epoxy resin and hardener starts a chemical reaction that gradually changes the mixed ingredients from a liquid to a solid.
 Careful measuring and thorough mixing are essential for a complete reaction to occur.

 Most problems related to curing of the epoxy can be traced to either inadequate mixing or the wrong ratio of resin and hardener.
 To simplify metering, we recommend using calibrated pumps to dispense resin and hardener.
-The PRO-SET 308 and 313 High-Capacity Positive Displacement Pumps are calibrated to dispense the proper working ratio of all PRO-SET liquid Resin/Hardener combinations.
+The PRO-SET High-Capacity Positive Displacement Pumps are calibrated to dispense the proper working ratio of all PRO-SET liquid Resin/Hardener combinations.

 Production quantity dispensing systems are available from several manufacturers.
 Contact our technical staff for recommendations.